How to Make an American Quilt

-How to Make an American Quilt is a 1995 American drama film based on the 1991 novel of the same name by Whitney Otto.
+How to Make an American Quilt is a 1995 American drama film based on the 1991 novel by Whitney Otto.
 Directed by Jocelyn Moorhouse, the film features Winona Ryder, Anne Bancroft, Maya Angelou, Jean Simmons, Ellen Burstyn, Kate Nelligan and Alfre Woodard.
 It is notable as being Jared Leto's film debut.
 Amblin Entertainment optioned Otto's novel in 1991, and were able to persuade Steven Spielberg to finance the screenplay's development.
 How to Make an American Quilt received mixed reviews from critics.
 It was a box-office success, grossing $41 million against a $10 million budget.
 The film was nominated for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.

 Characters

 Finn Dodd

 Main character.
 Following her boyfriend Sam's proposal, Finn visits her great-aunt and grandmother to finish her thesis and think it over.
 At her grandmother's, a quilting group congregates, and she's shocked and surprised to discover that the current quilt that they're working on is a wedding gift for her when she gets married.
 The theme of the quilt is "where love resides".
 As Finn is unsure whether she's ready for marriage or if he's "the one", the women's stories in the quilting group open her eyes to the different kinds of love that exist.

 During her time at her grandmother's, she meets Leon at the local pool and they have a brief affair.
 Eventually, wrapped in her quilt and following a crow (reminiscent of Anna's tale about her aunt), she comes across Sam and chooses to stay with him.